 - In some cases, which includes, 10% of the total cases, the hair loss is permanent.

-- This condition typically affects the scalp, or the beard, but it may be seen anywhere on the skin, where there is presence of hair.
+- This condition typically affects the scalp but it may be seen anywhere on the skin, where there is hair present.

 - The underlying skin, beneath the bald spot, is completely normal and unscarred, with no signs of redness, inflammation or scarring.
 Sometimes, the hair that falls off leaves behind short stubs of hair, instead of a smooth bald area.